Smashing Magazine

 I am a classically-trained pianist and musician by education.
 I discovered the incredible music and life of Dmitry Shostakovich during A-level music, which inspired me to the extent that I moved to Russia for four years, living in the city of Nizhny Novgorod (formerely Gorky) and working as a developer.
 I speak Russian.

-If you're interested, here's an extract from Shostakovich's seminal fifth symphony, his 'comeback piece' after vicious criticism by Stalin of an earlier work.
+If you're interested, , his 'comeback piece' after vicious criticism by Stalin of an earlier work.
 This is a false triumph; it fooled Stalin, who hailed Shostakovich's return to the fold, but the joke was on him.
 Shostakovich later said it was pretty obvious the 'triumph' was forced.
 In his own words (though there is some doubt he said it)

 "I think it is clear to everyone what happens in the Fifth.
 The rejoicing is forced, created under threat, as in Boris Godunov.
 It's as if someone were beating you with a stick and saying, 'Your business is rejoicing, your business is rejoicing, your business is rejoicing,' and you rise, shaky, and go marching off, muttering, 'Our business is rejoicing, our business is rejoicing.'"